LR-TechX/Ethereal-Bot/README.md

-# Ethereal-Bot
+# Ethereal Bot 🤖
-Python version 13.25
+Telegram bot for automating user registration and payment verification.
+Built with Python & python-telegram-bot.